Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

 - SL1 NG+6
 - SL1 No Rolling/Blocking/Parrying
 - SL1 +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
+  - Dark Hand and Blacksmith Giant Hammer are not allowed for this run
 - SL1 Broken Weapon
 - SL1 Caestus only
   - Red Tear Stone Ring and Power Within are allowed versus Four Kings.